Dr Yipeng Liu

 Co-organizer, course designer and instructor of a 5-day EDEN Doctoral Seminar on International Mergers and Acquisitions for PhD students and early career researchers at EIASM, Brussels, Belgium

-External validator and external examiner for MSc program Entrepreneurship, Innovation and Enterprise Development at Westminster Business School, University of Westminster, London
+External validator for MSc program Entrepreneurship, Innovation and Enterprise Development at Westminster Business School, University of Westminster, London

 10/2017-09/2019, Leverhulme Trust Research Fellowship, “Cultivating entrepreneurial ecosystems: The meanings of risk for migrant entrepreneurs” Principal Investigator (PI)